TeamNewPipe/NewPipe/README.md

 ## Description

-NewPipe does not use any Google framework libraries, or the YouTube API.
-It only parses the website in order to gain the information it needs.
-Therefore this app can be used on devices without Google Services installed.
-Also, you don't need a YouTube account to use NewPipe, and it's FLOSS.
+NewPipe does not use any Google framework libraries, nor the YouTube API.
+Websites are only parsed to fetch required info, so this app can be used on devices without Google services installed.
+Also, you don't need a YouTube account to use NewPipe, which is copylefted libre software.

 ### Features

 * Search videos
-* Display general information about a video
+* Display general info about videos
 * Watch YouTube videos
 * Listen to YouTube videos
 * Popup mode (floating player)
-* Select the streaming player to watch the video with
+* Select streaming player to watch video with
 * Download videos
 * Download audio only
 * Open a video in Kodi
-* Show Next/Related videos
+* Show next/related videos
 * Search YouTube in a specific language
 * Watch/Block age restricted material
-* Display general information about channels
+* Display general info about channels
 * Search channels
 * Watch videos from a channel
 * Orbot/Tor support (not yet directly)
-* 1080p/2k/4k support
+* 1080p/2K/4K support
 * View history
 * Subscribe to channels
 * Search history
-* Search/Watch Playlists
+* Search/watch playlists
-* Watch as queues Playlists
+* Watch as enqueued playlists
-* Queuing videos
+* Enqueue videos
 * Local playlists
 * Subtitles
-* Multi-service support (eg. SoundCloud \[beta\])
+* Multi-service support (e.g. SoundCloud \[beta\])
 * Livestream support

 ### Coming Features

 * Cast to UPnP and Cast
 * Show comments
-* ... and many more
+* … and many more

 ## Contribution
 Whether you have ideas, translations, design changes, code cleaning, or real heavy code changes, help is always welcome.